Practical Information for Exchange Students

 If you are a student at KI registered for a minimum of 22.5 ECTS credits, you are eligible for the student travel card.
 In order to use the student travel card you also need to provide the student card Mecenatkortet, which you will receive later during your stay in Sweden.
 The student travel card is available for 30 days (570 SEK) or 90 days (1650 SEK).

 When travelling and at ticket inspection, you are required to show your ID card and the student card Mecenatkortet, carrying the SL logo.
 If you do not have the Mecenatkortet, we recommend you to buy tickets at ordinary cost, in order not to be fined.

 A free commuter bus connecting Campus Solna and Campus Flemingsberg operates on weekdays.
 The journey takes approximately 30 minutes, depending on the traffic situation.
 To access the buses you need to show your KI card.
 Visit the page Commuter bus for details.

 There are many taxi companies in Stockholm and taxis are easy to find.
 Beware of scam companies though, so called “black taxis”.
 The easiest way to order a taxi is to call the taxi company’s switchboards.
 The major taxi companies are:

 An easy way to get around Stockholm is to travel by bike.
 Bicycle paths and bicycle lanes are constantly developed, and the city council encourages biking.
 You can either buy your own bike or, if you are here during the snow free season, use the city bikes that are accessible at a cheap cost.

+Do I need to bring my warm winter jacket?
+Will it be snow when I arrive?
 Check out the weather forecast before your arrival to Sweden.